 Research in any area of design is essential, none more so than logo design.
-Research allows you to fully understand the problem at hand, which in turn enables you to design a solution that can be presented with confidence, having the knowledge needed to back up your decisions.
+Research enables you to fully understand the problem at hand, which in turn lets you design a solution that can be presented with confidence, armed with the knowledge you need to back up your decisions.

 There's no such thing as having too much information, especially if you're designing a logo for a product or service you're not familiar with.
 You need to ask questions, but don't simply rely on what the client tells you – be prepared to dig deeper, reading industry blogs and information to gain a true understanding of the product and service.

 But what topics should you research?
 Here are five key questions and areas to focus preliminary research on before designing a logo.

 01. Why does the company need a new logo?

 Before designing the logo it's essential you understand the real reason you're designing the logo.
 If it's a new company the answer to this question is self-evident.
 But if the logo is a redesign, this is a whole different story.

 If the company is young it may have designed the logo in-house or had it designed on the cheap and now it simply needs a refresh.
 A more established business will, however, redesign its identity to signify change.